 Set parameters for virtual communication

 There is something called ‘the attribution error’ in psychology that plays out here: If someone local is unavailable or out of the office, you attribute it to the situation, and that something must have come up.

 If someone remote is unavailable, you attribute it to the personality that they are neglecting, avoiding you, or are incompetent.
 So, the decision-makers, who are likely in the office, attribute evil personal motivations” to remote workers with whom they cannot connect easily.”

-Here at DisplayNote, we’ve decided to transition to a remote-first company after a relatively successful pilot over the last 18 months.
-This means that our team members will work from home 3-4 days a week and then meet up in the office a day or two each week to collaborate.
+Here at DisplayNote, we decided to transition to a hybrid company after a relatively successful pilot over the last 2 years.
+This means that our team members will work from home 2 days a week and then meet up in the office 3 days a week to collaborate in person.